annnnnnnnnnie/annnnnnnnnnie.github.io/_posts/2023-05-07-RISC-V-with-Hypervisor-Extension-on-Firesim-Rocket-Chip.markdown

 # Appendix

 ## Firesim Conda environment
 In the firesim conda environment, we are using a specific set of compiler toolchains.
+Specifically, the GCC in the environment uses its own sysroot, which can be located with `gcc --print-sysroot`.
+This means that `apt install` will not install packages to this sysroot.

 ## Firemarshal and QEMU
 We can test the firemarshal created workload with QEMU on the manager instance and verify its functional correctness.
 However, The pre-built qemu5.0 that ships with firesim conda env does not support hypervisor extension.
 I tried to compile a QEMU on the manager instance, eventually succeeded but still unable to run the workload.